xjtu-omics/msisensor-pro/README.md

 # Questions

-If you have any questions, please [open an issue](https://github.com/xjtu-omics/msisensor-pro/issues/new).
+If you have any technical questions, please [open an issue](https://github.com/xjtu-omics/msisensor-pro/issues/new).
 If you don't get a prompt response(maybe two working day), please contact with Peng Jia (pengjia@xjtu.edu.cn).